PSJorgensen/real-world-economics/real-world-economics-outline.md

         the work of media professionals and the character of information and media content"

+    -   *Research agenda:*
+        -   Media ownership structures - is disinformation and public awareness about sustainability issues smaller in nations with higher concentration of wealth in media (or is it ownership structure?)
+            -   Australia - media owned by coal ownership
+            -   Employment in PR industry versus journalism
+            -   Role of large media corportations in demochratic sustainable transitions
+            -   Communication of information about non-empowering information/news

 -   **General importance for sustainability science** Such questions are of clear interested to sustainabliity science and research on global sustainablity.
 For example, what are the implications for the